martinarva/dynamic_energy_cost/README.md

-# Dynamic Energy Cost Integration for Home Assistant
+## Dynamic Energy Cost Integration for Home Assistant

-This Home Assistant custom integration provides a real-time and cumulative energy cost tracking solution, ideal for monitoring electricity expenses as they relate to fluctuating prices and power consumption.
-It's specifically designed to work with frequently updating electricity prices, such as those provided by Nordpool.
+This Home Assistant custom integration provides a sophisticated real-time and cumulative energy cost tracking solution, ideal for monitoring electricity expenses related to fluctuating prices and varying energy consumption levels.
+It's specifically crafted to handle dynamic electricity prices such as those from Nordpool.

-## Features
+### Features

-- **Real-Time Cost Sensor**: Calculates energy costs in real-time, based on current power usage and electricity prices.
-This feature is particularly useful with electricity price sensors that update frequently.
+- **Real-Time Cost Sensor (Power Based)**: Calculates energy costs in real-time based on current power usage in watts (W) and electricity prices.
+This sensor updates dynamically, making it especially useful with frequently changing electricity price sensors.
-- **Cumulative Cost Sensor**: Accumulates the total cost over time, maintaining a running total even through Home Assistant restarts.
-- **Utility Meters**: Automatically generates daily, monthly, and yearly accumulations of costs, allowing for detailed and segmented analysis of energy expenses.
+- **Utility Meters (Energy Based)**: Automatically generates daily, monthly, and yearly accumulations of costs, facilitating detailed and segmented analysis of energy expenses.
+These are based on actual energy usage in kilowatt-hours (kWh), providing precision aligned with the Home Assistant Energy Dashboard.
+- **Enhanced Sensor Attributes**: Sensors now include attributes for total energy used (kWh) and the average energy price, aiding in energy usage optimization during cheaper hours.

+### Best Practices

+Calculating energy cost from an energy (kWh) sensor is the more precise and recommended method.
+If an energy sensor is available, it is advisable to use this option for accuracy comparable to the Home Assistant Energy Dashboard.
+If no kWh sensor is available, the integration can alternatively use a power (W) sensor.

+**Note**: It is important that only one type of sensor (either power or energy) is configured for this integration.
+Both cannot be used simultaneously.

-## Prerequisites
+### Prerequisites

-- Sensor that provides the current electricity price in EUR/kWh
+- **Electricity Price Sensor**: A sensor that provides the current electricity price in EUR/kWh.
-- Sensor that monitors the power usage in W
+- **Power Usage Sensor (optional)**: A sensor that monitors power usage in Watts (W).
+- **Energy Usage Sensor (optional)**: A sensor that monitors energy consumption in kilowatt-hours (kWh).

-## Installation
+### Installation

-### Manual Installation
+#### Manual Installation

 1. **Download and Prepare**:
-   - Access the GitHub repository for this integration.
+   - Access the [GitHub repository](#) for this integration.
    - Download the ZIP file of the repository and extract its contents.
    - Copy the `dynamic_energy_cost` folder into the `custom_components` directory located typically at `/config/custom_components/` in your Home Assistant directory.